ritvikmath/jekyll-now/_posts/2017-6-14-SAT_Analysis.md

 <a name="corr"></a>

-# How Does SAT Scores Vary Based on Subject, Family Income, School Size, etc.?
+# How Do SAT Scores Vary Based on Subject, Family Income, School Size, etc.?

 We want to first understand how SAT scores vary by various school dimensions namely: **school size, percent of students who took the SAT, and median family income of the neighborhood the school is in**.
 For each of these dimensions, we categorize a school as either **high, medium, or low** and look at the average SAT **math, reading, and writing** score in each bucket.